Benefits of keto diet and therapeutic ketosis for body oxygen levels

 Tweet or Share this page to reveal the bonus content.

 The original idea to combine therapeutic ketosis with breathing retraining was suggested by Buteyko breathing teacher Misha Sakharoff, Denmark (sakharoff.com).
-This is possibly the most effective single addition and contribution to the Buteyko method and breathing retraining during last few years.
+This is possibly the most effective single addition and contribution to the Buteyko method and breathing retraining during the last few years.